-Mica Worthy and a former CSH Law attorney (Defense Counsel), and Jaye Bingham-Hinch (Appellate Attorney) obtained dismissal of entire case and affirmation on appeal to the Court of Appeals.
+Mica Worthy and a former Cranfill Sumner attorney (Defense Counsel), and Jaye Bingham-Hinch (Appellate Attorney) obtained dismissal of entire case and affirmation on appeal to the Court of Appeals.
 Plaintiff claimed he was a guest of a Charlotte area hotel when he slipped and fell on ice on the premises and required medical treatment.
 This case was procedurally complex because Plaintiff originally incorrectly sued the president of the company that owned the hotel as an individual, failed to accomplish service on the individual, and then later amended the Complaint to attempt to bring the corporation into the action.
 Plaintiff obtained an Entry of Default against the individual, which defense counsel was able to have set-aside and ultimately dismissed.

 As for the corporation, defense counsel successfully argued that Plaintiff failed to name the correct legal entity as a Defendant and failed to properly serve the corporation with the lawsuit before the statute of limitations ran.
 Plaintiff relied upon a Certificate of Assumed Name, which counsel for Plaintiff alleged at the Motion to Dismiss hearing was misleading or deceiving.
 Defense counsel successfully overcame this argument emphasizing that the correct corporate entity was plainly listed on the same Certificate of Assumed Name.